aws-samples/serverless-patterns/apigw-lambda-s3-terraform-java/README.md

 2. During the prompts:

-   - Enter the REST API URL to get the pre-signed URL: from the `terraform apply` output
+   - Enter the REST API URL to get the presigned URL: from the `terraform apply` output
    - Enter the file name on S3 (key): your-file.pdf
    - Enter the path to the local file: your-file.pdf